narbehaj/ssl-checker/README.md

                         Enable CSV file export
   -j, --json            Enable JSON in the output
   -a, --analyze         Enable SSL security analysis on the host.
-  -p, --pretty          Print pretty and more human readable JSON -h, --help            Show this help message and exit
+  -h, --help            Show this help message and exit
 ```